 On the surface, it looks like there are a lot of fees within the property management agreement.
 A well-organized, efficient property management company requires team members dedicated to individual roles that provide a service tied back to a fee.

 Our fee structure charges for the services performed that allow us to scale our business operations cost to the amount of overhead of each service we offer.
-Your most significant expense is the 8% management fee, which we keep below local market standards.
+Your most significant expense is the 10% management fee, which we keep below local market standards.
 Turnkey clients receive a discount of 1% off the monthly management fee.

 An investor once came to us saying another property manager outside of the markets we operate only charges 8% with no other fees.
 However, the average rent of his four properties was $1,900 a month, while ours is around $1,000.